Henrique-O-S/SeedLabs_Resolution/LOGBOOK7.md

 ### Task 2.A

 Start by creating a string that will return the 4 first bytes of your input using a python script.
-The last format specifier should overwite the return address so in this case 64 `%x` were needed.
+The last format specifier should overwite the return address content so in this case 64 `%x` were needed.

 - ![String](/Images/Week7/Task2.1-string.PNG "String")